Cloudiiink/pyw90/README.md

 ## Example

-The folder structure looks like.
-Here we won't mention too much details as assuming you can prepare all the needed file for `Wannier90`.
-Next example usage of `pyw90` is shown with name of current/working directory is `wannier`.
+The following is a sample folder structure.
+Assuming you are familiar with `Wannier90`, we will not go into detail and you can prepare the necessary files.
+The working folder of following demonstration of `pyw90` is `tests/GaAs/wannier`

 ```
 tests/GaAs